zhaoliang10500/DPM/README.md

 3):   Navigation and navigation-avoidance<br />
 4):   Localization

-Final Project:
+Final Project:<br />
-Automatic positioning ballistic launcher
+Automatic positioning ballistic launcher<br />
-   Java/EV3
+   Java/EV3<br />
-   Design Principle and Methods Project:
+   Design Principle and Methods Project:<br />
-      • Enabled auto-positioning and travelling to designated destinations and launching balls.
+      • Enabled auto-positioning and travelling to designated destinations and launching balls.<br />
-      • Implemented auto localization and position correction in the car by detecting its surrounding environment.
+      • Implemented auto localization and position correction in the car by detecting its surrounding environment.<br />
-      • Implemented obstacles-avoiding function in this car.
+      • Implemented obstacles-avoiding function in this car.<br />